minvws/nl-rdo-rijksoverheid-ui-theme/README.md

 ## Documentation

-The documentation and the styling examples for this package can be found on: https://minvws.github.io/nl-rdo-rijksoverheid-ui-theme/
+The documentation and the styling examples for this package can be found at https://minvws.github.io/nl-rdo-rijksoverheid-ui-theme/

 ## Dependencies